 Unsuccessful Results From Antidepressants

-If medication has not successfully treated your teen or young adult’s major depressive disorder or OCD or helped them quit smoking, TMS therapy may help them overcome these challenges.
+If medication has not successfully treated your adolescent, teen, or young adult’s depression or major depressive disorder, TMS therapy may help them overcome these challenges.

 • 2